nime88/liquidiot-duktape-server/documentation/README.md

 ## General Javascript

-Javscript engine come with duktape which implements ECMASCRIPT 2015 for the most part and some random properties of ECMASCRIPT 2016 but currently the support seems to be very minimal.
+Javscript engine come with duktape which implements ECMAScript 5/5.1 for the most part and some random properties of ECMAScript 2015 and ECMAScript 2016 but currently the support seems to be very minimal.